k8gb-io/k8gb/docs/provider_rfc2136.md

 # Enabling RFC2136 for ExternalDNS

-In order to enable the provider RFC2136 on ExternalDNS, the following `rfc2136.*` [parameters](https://github.com/k8gb-io/k8gb/blob/master/chart/k8gb/README.md#values) should be changed in the values.yaml of the K8GB helm chart:
+RFC2136 is configured through the embedded ExternalDNS subchart (`extdns`), not through top-level `rfc2136.*` chart values.
+Set `extdns.provider.name: rfc2136` and pass provider flags under `extdns.extraArgs` (and secrets via `extdns.env` when needed).
+See the chart [values reference](https://github.com/k8gb-io/k8gb/blob/master/chart/k8gb/README.md#values) for `extdns.*` and the upstream [external-dns RFC2136 tutorial](https://github.com/kubernetes-sigs/external-dns/blob/master/docs/tutorials/rfc2136.md).

-* One authentication method should be enabled on the values:
+* One authentication method should be enabled via `extdns.extraArgs`:
   * Insecure
     * This method doesn't use any authentication and anonymous updates to the DNS records can be executed
   * TSIG